enzomarc237/prompty/README.md

-# prompty

-A new Flutter project.

-## Getting Started

 # Prompty - AI-Powered Prompt Enhancement macOS App

 Prompty is a native macOS application built with Flutter that helps users improve their prompts by generating three enhanced versions in different styles: Professional, Creative, and Technical.